roman-milk/roman-milk.github.io/babysitting-trouble.md

   "If you don't tell anyone I'll let you.
 I'll teach you to do it properly for when you have a girlfriend."
 She said.
 The words tumbled from her wine wet lips before they could be censored.

   He looked up at her with such a look of hope and pleasure she found it hard to refuse.
 He closed his eyes and puckered up so tight lipped it was a parody of a kiss.
 She smiled to herself, tempted to shock him.
 She leaned forward and opened her mouth probing him with her tongue.
-Report_Story #2